-Giving an overview of BRIGAID's innovations, currently the Climate Innovation Window contained 119 innovations: most of them are designed to deal with multi-hazards (36), or intend to reduce the risk of droughts (29), heavy precipitation (21), and river floods (20); others address wildfires hazard (7), heatwaves (4), and coastal floods (2).
+The Climate Innovation Window gives an overview of the 119 innovations currently associated with BRIGAID.
+Most of these innovations are designed to deal with multi-hazards (36) or intend to reduce the risk of droughts (29), heavy precipitation (21), and river floods (20); others address wildfires hazard (7), heatwaves (4), and coastal floods (2).
 The map of innovations (Figure 5.1) illustrates the location where each innovation has been developed and the related number produced so far for each country.
-Of these innovations, 26 have been selected by BRIGAID for testing, while 2 have completed such phase.
+Of these innovations, twenty-six have been selected by BRIGAID for testing, while two have completed such phase.

-Addressing different topic, the innovations are able to cover several functionalities (Figure 5.2): availability, quality and safety of water, disaster management included ICT, agriculture and energy purposes, forests conservation, as well as protection and improvement of urban areas included the implementation of nature-based solutions.
-In many cases they have multiple benefits, going to have significant impact on one or more sectors.
-Such aspect represents an advantage for the finalities of the adaptation strategies and for the end-users themselves.
+The innovations cover several functionalities (Figure 5.2): water availability, quality and safety, disaster management, agriculture and energy purposes, forest conservation, protection and improvement of urban areas including the implementation of nature-based solutions.
+In most cases they have multiple impacts on one or more sectors.
+This properties represents an advantage for the finalities of the adaptation strategies and for end-users.